 The congress will include a gallery of technical posters and several exhibition halls housing the entire value chain.
 It will also include networking and social events in order to enhance links between stakeholders.

 ROMEO’s presence at the conference is part of the project commitment with the reinforcement of the links with the main European actors in the field of wind and renewable energy.
-The project will participate at the next edition of the Wind Turbine Drivetrains International Conference, that will be held between the 3rd and the 5th of December in Hamburg (Germany).

 This year ROMEO Project has been successfully showcased during different events such as the Wind Europe Conference and Exhibition that took place last April in Bilbao (Spain) and the REMS Annual Conference “Optimisation of Offshore Wind Structures”, organized by the University of Strathclyde.